 In July 2020, the Federal Communications Commission adopted an order approving the designation of 988 as the 3-digit dialing code to reach the National Suicide Prevention Lifeline.
 To facilitate implementation, area codes in 37 states where the 988 prefix is a working prefix, and which now use 7-digit local dialing must switch to 10-digit local dialing.
-This includes our 660 and 816 area codes.
+This includes our 660-area code.
 These 10-digit local calls will not be subject to long distance fees.

-Beginning April 21, 2021, you should start dialing 10-digits for all local calls — the 660 or 816 area code plus the 7-digit phone number.
+Beginning April 21, 2021, you should start dialing 10-digits for all local calls — the 660-area code plus the 7-digit phone number.
 If you forget to do so during this transition period, your calls will still be completed.
-But starting October 24, 2021, you will be required to dial 10-digits when making a local call.
+But starting November 23, 2021, you will be required to dial 10-digits when making a local call.
 Failure to do so will prompt a recording, reminding you to redial using 10 digits.

 In addition to changing your dialing routine, you will also have to reprogram 7-digit local numbers to 10-digit numbers in any device that automatically makes calls for you, including: